 Even after the Social Security Administration (SSA) approves your application for disability benefits, you may still have to wait a while before you receive your first check in the mail.
 This is because there is a five-month elimination period, or waiting period, for disability benefits.

 The Social Security elimination period starts on the date that your injury or illness became disabling, also known as your "disability onset date."
-Under the law, you can...How Do I Apply For Social Security Disability Benefits?
+Under the law, you can...Should I Apply for SSD Benefits if I Have a Terminal Illness?

 Updated June 21, 2024